dingo35/brands/README.md

 LOCK    (only appears when CONFIG is set to <Socket>)
         Enable or disable the locking actuator (config = socket)

-  <Disabled>			No lock is used```
+  <Disabled>    No lock is used
-  <Solenoid>			Dostar, DUOSIDA DSIEC-ELB or Ratio lock```
+  <Solenoid>	Dostar, DUOSIDA DSIEC-ELB or Ratio lock
   <Motor>	Signal wire reversed, DUOSIDA DSIEC-EL or Phoenix Contact

 MULTI   (only appears when a MAINSMET is configured):
         2 to 8 EVSE’s can be connected via modbus, and their load will be balanced (Formerly known as LOADBALANCING):
   <Disabled>	Single SmartEVSE
   <Master>	Set the first SmartEVSE to Master,
   <Node1-7>	And the other SmartEVSE's to Node 1-7.

 MAINS	(only appears when a MAINSMET is configured):
     	Set Max Mains current: 10-200A (per phase)

-* MIN	        (only appears when a MAINSMET is configured):
+MIN     (only appears when a MAINSMET is configured):
         Set MIN charge current for the EV: 6-16A (per phase)

-* MAX		Set MAX charge current for the EV: 10-80A (per phase)
+MAX	Set MAX charge current for the EV: 10-80A (per phase)

-* CIRCUIT	(only appears when MULTI set to <Master>, or when MULTI set to <Disabled> and Mode is Smart or Solar):
+CIRCUIT	(only appears when MULTI set to <Master>, or when MULTI set to <Disabled> and Mode is Smart or Solar):
         Set the max current the EVSE circuit can handle (load balancing): 10-200A (see also subpanel wiring)

-* SWITCH        Set the function of an external switch connected to pin SW
+SWITCH  Set the function of an external switch connected to pin SW
-  - <Disabled>          A push button on io pin SW can be used to STOP charging.
+  <Disabled>    A push button on io pin SW can be used to STOP charging
-  - <Access B>          A momentary push Button is used to enable/disable access to the charging station.
+  <Access B>    A momentary push Button is used to enable/disable access to the charging station
-  - <Access S>          A toggle switch is used to enable/disable access to the charging station.
+  <Access S>    A toggle switch is used to enable/disable access to the charging station
-  - <Sma-Sol B>         A momentary push Button is used to switch between Smart and Solar modes.
+  <Sma-Sol B>   A momentary push Button is used to switch between Smart and Solar modes
-  - <Sma-Sol S>         A toggle switch is used to switch between Smart and Solar modes.
+  <Sma-Sol S>   A toggle switch is used to switch between Smart and Solar modes

-* RCMON         RCM14-03 Residual Current Monitor is plugged into connector P1.
+RCMON         RCM14-03 Residual Current Monitor is plugged into connector P1
-  - <Disabled>  The RCD option is not used.
+  <Disabled>    The RCD option is not used
-  - <Enabled>   When a fault current is detected, the contactor will be opened.
+  <Enabled>     When a fault current is detected, the contactor will be opened

-* RFID          use a RFID card reader to enable/disable access to the EVSE.
+RFID          use a RFID card reader to enable/disable access to the EVSE
                 A maximum of 20 RFID cards can be stored.
                 <Disabled> / <Enabled> / <Learn> / <Delete> / <Delete All>

-* MAINSMET      Set type of MAINS meter
+MAINSMET      Set type of MAINS meter
-  - <Disabled>  No MAINS meter connected; only Normal mode possible, no MULTIple SmartEVSE's possible.
+  <Disabled>    No MAINS meter connected; only Normal mode possible, no MULTIple SmartEVSE's possible
-  - <Sensorbox> the Sensorbox will send measurement data to the SmartEVSE.
+  <Sensorbox>   the Sensorbox will send measurement data to the SmartEVSE
-  - <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used.
+  <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used

   Note that Eastron1P is for single phase Eastron meters, Eastron3P for Eastron three phase meters, and InvEastron is for Eastron three phase meter that is fed from below (inverted).
-  - If MAINSMET is not <Disabled>, this setting appears:
+  If MAINSMET is not <Disabled>, this setting appears:
     * MAINSADR  Set the Modbus address for the kWh meter

-* EV METER      Set type of EV kWh meter (measures power and charged energy)
+EV METER      Set type of EV kWh meter (measures power and charged energy)
-  - <Disabled>  No EV meter connected.
+  <Disabled>  No EV meter connected.
-  - <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used.
+  <Phoenix C> / <Finder> / <...> / <Custom> a Modbus kWh meter is used

   Note that Eastron1P is for single phase Eastron meters, Eastron3P for Eastron three phase meters, and InvEastron is for Eastron three phase meter that is fed from below (inverted).
-  - If EV METER is not <Disabled>, this setting appears:
+  If EV METER is not <Disabled>, this setting appears:
     * EV ADR   Set the Modbus address for the EV Meter

-* WIFI          Enable wifi connection to your LAN
+WIFI          Enable wifi connection to your LAN
-  - <Disabled>  No wifi connection
+  <Disabled>  No wifi connection
-  - <SetupWifi> The SmartEVSE presents itself as a Wifi Acces Point "smartevse-xxxx"; connect with your phone to that access point, goto http://192.168.4.1/ and configure your Wifi password
+  <SetupWifi> The SmartEVSE presents itself as a Wifi Acces Point "smartevse-xxxx"; connect with your phone to that access point, goto http://192.168.4.1/ and configure your Wifi password
-  - <Enabled>   Connect to your LAN via Wifi.
+  <Enabled>   Connect to your LAN via Wifi.

-* MAX TEMP      Maximum allowed temperature for your SmartEVSE; 40-75C, default 65.
+MAX TEMP      Maximum allowed temperature for your SmartEVSE; 40-75C, default 65.
 You can increase this if your SmartEVSE is in direct sunlight.

-* SUMMAINS      Maximum allowed current summed over all phases: 10-600A; this is used for the EU Capacity rate limiting, currently only in Belgium
+SUMMAINS      Maximum allowed current summed over all phases: 10-600A; this is used for the EU Capacity rate limiting, currently only in Belgium

-* MODEM         If a modem that can communicate with your EV is connected
+MODEM         If a modem that can communicate with your EV is connected
-  - <Disabled>          No modem connected
+  <Disabled>          No modem connected
-  - <Experimental>      Only for expert use, if you have a modem connected AND compile the firmware with MODEM=1.
+  <Experimental>      Only for expert use, if you have a modem connected AND compile the firmware with MODEM=1.

 The following options are only shown when Mode set to <Solar> and Multi set to <Disabled> or <Master>:
 * START         set the current on which the EV should start Solar charging: -0  -48A (sum of all phases)
-* STOP          Stop charging when there is not enough solar power available: Disabled - 60 minutes (Disabled = never stop charging)
+* STOP          Stop charging when there is not enough solar power available: Disabled 60 minutes (Disabled = never stop charging)
 * IMPORT        Allow additional grid power when solar charging: 0-20A (summed over all phases)
 * CONTACT2      One can add a second contactor (C2) that switches off 2 of the 3 phases of a three-phase Mains installation; this can be usefull if one wants to charge of off
       Solar; EV's have a minimal charge current of 6A, so switching off 2 phases allows you to charge with a current of 6-18A, while 3 phases have a minimum current of 3x6A=18A.
 This way you can still charge solar-only on smaller solar installations.

-    - <Not present> (default),
+  <Not present> No second contactor C2 is present (default)
-    - <Always Off> (= 1 phase charging),
+  <Always Off>  C2 is always off, so you are single phase charging
-    - <Always On> (= 3 phase charging),
+  <Always On>   C2 is always on, so you are three phase charging (if your Mains are three phase and your EV supports it)
-    - <Solar Off> (always on except in Solar Mode where it is always off),
+  <Solar Off>   C2 is always on except in Solar Mode where it is always off
-    - <Auto> (not implemented yet, current behaviour is Always On)
+  <Auto>        (not implemented yet, current behaviour is Always On)